2004 American Platinum Eagle Coins

 Designer & Sculptor

-"Portrait of Liberty" by John Mercanti is featured on the obverse (heads side) of all of the Platinum Eagles.
-Thomas D. Rogers Sr. designed the reverse of the Bullion Eagle to show soaring eagle design which has been on the Bullion Eagles since their debut..
-The Proof Platinum Eagles have a new reverse design annually.
-For 2003, Al Maletsky designed an image of an eagle perched on branch with a flag flying behind it.
+John Mercanti designed the "Portrait of Liberty" that is featured on the obverse (heads side) of all of the Platinum Eagles.
+Thomas D. Rogers Sr. designed the reverse of the Bullion Eagle to show soaring eagle design which has been on the Bullion Eagles since their debut.
+The new reverse design on the Proof Platinum Eagles was designed by Donna Weaver based on the "America" sculpture by Daniel Chester French near the US Customs House in New York City.

 (For One Ounce Platinum Eagles)